aya49/202105_sfu_cmpt_127/labs/7/README.md

 The list is assembled as follows:

-First a <tt>list_t</tt> structure is allocated on the heap, with its head- and tail-pointers set to NULL, representing an empty list.
+First a `list_t` structure is allocated on the heap, with its head- and tail-pointers set to NULL, representing an empty list.

 ![](../img/Lab7/list 1.png)

-To insert the first value into the list, a new <tt>element_t</tt> is allocated on the heap, the value is stored in it, and the header's head- and tail-pointers are both set to point to it.
+To insert the first value into the list, a new `element_t` is allocated on the heap, the value is stored in it, and the header's head- and tail-pointers are both set to point to it.
 The first element's next-pointer is NULL to indicate it is the last element in the list.

 ![](../img/Lab7/list 2.png)